Protosteloid: Description

-Taxonomy and relationships

-As a subclass, Protostelia has been described as paraphyletic to the protostelid clade, as Protostelia excludes the clade of myxomycetes, which are embedded in the protostelid clade.

-The formal taxonomy of protosteloid amoebae groups them all according to fruiting bodies, mostly leaving out characteristics of the amoebae.
-Recent studies have shown that all protosteloid amoebae studied to date are probably included in the group known as Amoebozoa or Eumycetozoa.
-However, protosteloid amoebae are not all closely related and some fall within groups of amoebae in which the other amoebae are nonfruiting.
-Therefore, it appears that the ability to make fruiting bodies may have evolved more than once.

-Ecology

-Protosteloid amoebae are typically found on dead plant matter, including stems and leaves of herbaceous plants, stems and leaves of grasses, bark of living trees, decaying wood and other types of dead plant matter.
-Protosteloid amoebae are found on dead plant matter that has fallen on the ground, on dead plant parts that are still hanging in the air and on dead parts of plants that are submerged in a pond.
-They have also been detected on the petals of living flowers and on living tree leaves.
+Protosteloid amoebae are terrestrial, typically found on dead plant matter, including stems and leaves of herbaceous plants, stems and leaves of grasses, bark of living trees, decaying wood and other types of dead plant matter.
+Some species are aquatic; they live on dead plant parts submerged in a pond.
+Others live on the petals of living flowers and on living tree leaves.
 Since protosteloid amoebae eat bacteria, yeasts, and fungal spores in the laboratory, it is thought that they also do this in nature.
-They are thus thought to be predators in the decomposer community.
+They are thus thought to be predators in decomposer communities.

+Diversity

+Protosteloid development has evolved numerous times in different clades of Amoebozoa, a major clade of mostly amoeboid eukaryotes.
+Three of the major groups of amoebozoans, Discosea, Variosea and Eumycetozoa, have at least some protosteloid members, with Variosea being the more abundant in protosteloids.
+They are entirely absent in Tubulinea, the fourth major group.

+Within Variosea, Cavosteliida is the largest protosteloid group, containing four genera: Cavostelium, Nannostelium, Schizoplasmodiopsis and Tychosporium.
+Another group is Protosteliida, containing the genus Protostelium, the first protosteloid organism to be discovered.
+In Eumycetozoa are the protosteloid genera Protosporangium within Protosporangiida, and Echinostelium and Echinosteliopsis within Myxogastria.

+Within Discosea, several orders contain amoebae that have evolved protosteloid development: the genus Luapeleamoeba and the species Acanthamoeba pyriformis in the order Centramoebida; the genus Endostelium in the order Pellitida; the genus Protosteliopsis in the order Vannellida; and the genus Microglomus in the order Dermamoebida.

 Distribution

-Collections of protostelids have been made from all continents, including the Antarctic peninsula.
-Protostelids have also been found on isolated islands like Hawaii in the Pacific and Ascension Island in the southern Atlantic, indicating that protostelids have a worldwide distribution.
-Most studies of protostelid distribution have been done in the temperate zones so they are best known from these areas.
+Collections of protosteloids have been made from all continents, including the Antarctic peninsula.
+Protosteloids have also been found on isolated islands like Hawaii in the Pacific and Ascension Island in the southern Atlantic, indicating that protosteloids have a worldwide distribution.
+Most studies of protosteloid distribution have been done in the temperate zones so they are best known from these areas.

-However, tropical studies have turned up protostelids, often in great abundance.
+However, tropical studies have turned up protosteloids, often in great abundance.